Campus Activism and Academic Pressure: Can Students Be Heard? 🎓

 Today’s students are thinkers, doers, and dreamers.

-They’re organizing charity drives while preparing for presentations.
-They’re mentoring juniors and submitting assignments.
-They’re building communities while building their careers.
+They’re organizing charity drives while preparing for presentations, mentoring juniors, and submitting assignments.

 They’re not just asking, “Did I study enough?”